-GDP Annual Growth Rate in Namibia is expected to be -2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 0.30 in 12 months time.
-In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 1.20 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Namibia is expected to be -1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 0.90 in 12 months time.
+In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 1.50 percent in 2021 and 1.70 percent in 2022, according to our econometric models.